Vancouver-Datajam/project_5/README.md

 ## Project description

 ### The problem
-Since the middle of the 20th century, the rapidly increasing global production of plastics (322 million per year in 2016) has been accompanied by an unprecedented accumulation of plastic litter in our oceans (Jambeck et al. 2015).
+Since the middle of the 20th century, the rapidly increasing global production of plastics (322 million metric tons per year in 2016) has been accompanied by an unprecedented accumulation of plastic litter in our oceans (Jambeck et al. 2015).
 In response, there has been an increase in public awareness and concern regarding the plastics crisis, accompanied by the growth of the zero waste movement and policy decisions such as plastic bag and plastic straw bans.
 These decisions are often met with mixed public opinion.
 Do people have positive, neutral, or negative opinions towards different sustainability initiatives?
 How do we find these sentiments?

 ### Libraries used
 - pandas